Jrachman/tensorflow-py3/README.md

 3. After the build is complete, execute `docker images`, find the most recent `IMAGE ID`.

 4. Now execute `docker run -it -p 8888:8888 -e "PASSWORD=pass" --name jrtfpy3 <IMAGE ID> /bin/bash`.

+5. In the bash line, execute `cd /` then `chmod +x run_jupyter.sh`.
+This will activate run_jupyter.sh as an executable.

+6. Finally, run `./run_jupyter.sh --allow-root` and you are set!
+Just visit localhost:8888 and the password should be "pass."

 **Docker Compose build**